xuankimtran/docs-1/pages/katalon-studio/docs/how-to-capture-objects-in-hybrid-apps.md

 >
 >

 7. By default, Katalon Studio Record starts the AUT in the `NATIVE_APP` context.
-Set to the `WEBVIEW` context by using the [switchToWebView](https://docs.katalon.com/katalon-studio/docs/mobile-switch-to-web-view.html#example) mobile keyword.
+Set to the `WEBVIEW` context by using the `switchToWebView` mobile keyword.
+More information here: [[Mobile]switchToWebView](https://docs.katalon.com/katalon-studio/docs/mobile-switch-to-web-view.html#example)

-In the main toolbar, click **Add > Mobile keyword** > a new command line appears > manually add `switchToWebview` mobile keyword.
+In the main toolbar, click **Add > Mobile keyword** > a new command line appears > manually add the `switchToWebview` mobile keyword.

 ```groovy
 //to set context to WebView